AndersenNgai/Text-Replacer/README.md

     Only replace occurrences between the start and end lines (inclusive) All other text is copied normally

+-b  Optional.
+Takes 1 argument (buffer size)
+    Example: If "think" is being read and the buffer size is 3, The first word read will be "thi" and "nk" is a separate word

 If only -i and -o are defined, the input file is copied into the output file.
 If only -i, -o and -l are defined, only the given lines will be copied.